 This means that every 1 billion dollars spent by our government represents an outlay of roughly $3 for every person in America!

 Taking the number of people and placing them into other groups is more challenging.
 Those groups can include; households or families--- for ease we will call the average household 3.4 people.
 When we look at "workers" we are looking at according to government figures in 2008, 120 million people were employed out of an estimated 330 million citizens.
 However, unemployment increased after that date.
 Last but not least how many taxpayers exist in America?
-This is very complicated, many taxpayers get back more in a refund than they pay in and there is a huge difference in amount people pay, also do we consider a joint return as two payers?
+This is very complicated, many taxpayers get back more in a refund than they pay in and there is a huge difference in the amount people pay, also do we consider a joint return as two payers?
 Bottom line, whatever it means, nearly half of households do not pay taxes.
 This we must remember!

 Back to simplicity: So $100 billion represents or equals $300 per person and $1,020 per family,

 Unfortunately, we are not talking about only $100 billion.
 The American government has been running massive budget deficits for years.
 Recently we saw several years where the deficits far exceeded one trillion dollars.
 One trillion dollars is ten times the $100 billion multiplied out above.
 That would represent a staggering $3,000 per person and $10,200 per family being spent each year, year after year, it adds up very fast!
-Again we must remember nearly half of households not pay taxes, and if they don't someone else must pay their share for them.
+Again we must remember nearly half of American households do not pay taxes, and if they don't this means someone else must pay their share for them.

 Sadly, this massive deficit is what is propelling the economy forward, and it is not sustainable.
 Please note; Massively compounding the problem is the realization that most people such as infants, children, the disabled or unemployed could not pay their share if their life depended on it, this transfers the burden to the remainder of society.
 The bottom-line is that it is easier to spend or waste money than to pay it back and a billion dollars is a lot of money to repay.
 When you start talking about debt in multiples of thousands, tens of thousands, and even more the task becomes impossible.